American Idol: Theme park attraction

+Other broadcasts

-Other broadcastsAmerican Idol is broadcast to over 100 nations worldwide.
+American Idol is broadcast to over 100 nations worldwide.
 In most nations these are not live broadcasts and may be tape delayed by several days or weeks, except for other season finales that are aired live in several countries simulcast with the U.S. broadcast on Fox (2002–2016) and ABC (since 2018).
 In Canada, the first thirteen seasons of American Idol were aired live countrywide by CTV and/or CTV Two, in simulcast with Fox.
 CTV dropped Idol after its thirteenth season and in August 2014, Yes TV announced that it had picked up Canadian rights to American Idol beginning in its 2015 season.
 In 2017, it was announced the show would return to CTV Two for its sixteenth season.
 Since season nineteen, the show started airing on Citytv.
+In Slovakia, American Idol was broadcast on Jednotka.

 In Latin America, the show is broadcast and subtitled by Sony Entertainment Television.
 In Southeast Asia, it is broadcast by Sony Channel every Monday and Tuesday nine or ten hours after since its revival.
-In Philippines, it is aired every Thursday and Friday nine or ten hours after its United States telecast; from 2004 to 2007 on ABC 5; 2008–11 on QTV, then GMA News TV; and 2012–16, 2018–19 on ETC. In Indonesia, it was aired on RCTI in the 2002 to 2003 season with the Indonesian subtitles, before the Indonesian version of Idols was held in the 2004, aired after each episode ended, and in the 2011 to 2013 season it was broadcast by B-Channel (now RTV).
+In Philippines, it is aired every Thursday and Friday nine or ten hours after its United States telecast; from 2004 to 2007 on ABC; 2008–11 on QTV, then GMA News TV; 2012–16, 2018–19 on ETC; and since 2024 on TV5.
+In Indonesia, it was aired on RCTI in the 2002 to 2003 season with the Indonesian subtitles, before Indonesian Idol was held in the 2004, aired after each episode ended, and in the 2011 to 2013 season it was broadcast by B-Channel (now RTV).
 In Australia, it aired a few hours after the U.S. telecast.
 It was aired on Network Ten from 2002 to 2008 and then again in 2013.
 Between 2008 and 2012 it aired on Fox8 and the thirteenth and fourteenth seasons (2014–15) it aired on digital channel, Eleven, a sister channel to Network Ten.
 Its final season (2016) aired on Fox8 hours after the original U.S. broadcast.
 The show enjoyed a lot of popularity in Australia throughout the 2000s before declining in the ratings.
 In the United Kingdom, episodes were aired one day after the U.S. broadcast on digital channel ITV2.
 In the twelfth season, the episodes aired on 5*.
 It was also aired in Ireland on TV3 two days after the telecast.
 In Brazil and Israel, the show airs two days after its original broadcast, and broadcast live during the season finale.
 In the instances where the airing is delayed, the shows may sometimes be combined into one episode to summarize the results.
 In Italy, the twelfth season was broadcast by La3.
 In Singapore, The show was broadcast on Mediacorp Channel 5 for the ninth and tenth seasons.